 This video on YouTube from DVZN Media explains three easy ways to cool down a GPU so that it doesn’t overheat and potentially catch fire:

 If you need a new GPU, whether as an upgrade or because your old one was damaged in a fire.

 Unfortunately, GPUs are at risk of catching fire when they overheat.

-You can take many steps to keep your GPU from overheating, like giving it proper airflow, ensuring you’re not overworking it and ensuring your GPU stays clean.
+You can take many steps to keep your GPU from overheating, like giving it proper airflow, ensuring you’re not overworking it, and ensuring it stays clean.

 If your GPU does start to overheat, you need to give it time to cool down before you continue using it.

-When your GPU heats quickly or often, you should minimize the demand you are putting on it to decrease fire risk.
+When it heats quickly or often, you should minimize the demand you are putting on it to decrease fire risk.